iobroker-community-adapters/ioBroker.info/README.md

 ### Popup Messages (VIS Widget)
 There is a new widget to display important messages in VIS.
 These messages are displayed ONLY if certain conditions are met.
 Either from date x to date y or even if you have a specific adapter installed.
 If nothing is displayed then everything is ok.

+### Systeminformation
+Many thanks to sebhildebrandt for the great work on the package [systeminformation](https://github.com/sebhildebrandt/systeminformation), because without his work, we would not have all the great information about the system.

 ### Detailed informations

 * [Click here for the detailed documentation (en)](docs/en/info.md)